aqli-epic/epi.meta.analysis/README.md

 -   In many papers, only one of the mean PM<sub>2.5</sub> or PM<sub>2.5</sub> range is reported but not both.
-In these cases, wherever the data is not available (whether it is mean PM2.5 or PM2.5 range) we have recorded a NA.
-Apart from this, anywhere we couldn’t find data, we have recorded a NA.
+In these cases, wherever the data is not available (whether it is mean PM<sub>2.5</sub> or PM<sub>2.5</sub> range) we have recorded the instances as “NA”.
+Apart from this, anywhere we couldn’t find data, we have recorded it as “NA”. **This is one of the limitations of this analysis**.

+-   Different papers talk about different types of mean PM<sub>2.5</sub>
+    values.
+Some report daily averages, while others may report monthly/annual averages.
+Also, in some cases, the averages are population weighted and in other cases they are not.
+But, it is not always clearly stated as to which type of average the paper is referring to (or how it was calculated).
+In scenarios like these, we had to make a value judgement and **this is one of the limitations of this analysis.**

 -   In cases, where mean PM<sub>2.5</sub> is reported for both the **start year** and the **end year**(or also for sometime between a